Last Updated on January 3, 2023 by James Castro

 Is there a place for Discount websites?
 YES!
 But it’s not a good solution for business websites if you are trying to generate leads and give the best user experience.

-NOTE: For some, there are no issues with discount sites of this type… if you don’t need to generate leads or sales online for instance, then you don’t need an asset.
-Maybe the sites load eventually, and shows contact information and can host blogs, and family photos, or whatever you like, and that’s all you need.
+NOTE: For some, there are no issues with discount sites of this type… if you don’t need to generate leads or sales online, you don’t need an asset.
+Maybe the sites load eventually and show contact information and can host blogs, family photos, or whatever you like, and that’s all you need.

 By all means, work the system if you can.
-But it’s like working a CC company for points.
-Some succeed while many fail.
+But it’s like working with a CC company for points.
+Some succeed, while many fail.
 The deck is stacked on discount websites, so be warned.

 For companies like ours who focus on strategy, branding, data-driven results, user experience, professional copywriting, conversion-centric design, and actually creating an asset for our clients, web design pricing isn’t a simple quote or a low monthly fee.